omegasenior/topbiketoursportugal/content/tours/vicentine-cost-algarve-bike-tour.md

   * Prices are based for 2 people sharing the same room;
   * Prices can suffer updates due high season, holidays or weekends
+  * Beverages are not included at lunch and dinner when included in the package

   **Extras**

   * Electric bicycles price: 200€
-  * Suplement for single room : 490 €
+  * Supplement for single room : 490 €
-  * Suplement for single room reduced option: 329 €
+  * Supplement for single room reduced option: 329 €
   * Solo traveler: 290 €
   * Solo traveler reduced option: 200 €
   * Extra nights: on request